th2-net/th2-conn-generic/README.md

 You can find the description for the available service types and their configurable parameters within subprojects folder.

 ## Release notes

+### 3.6.0

++ Updated base image to th2-conn:3.9.0, it includes sailfish service based on MINA decodes the message as sender during sending.
+  This approach is important for protocols in which a pair of messages have the same protocol message type and different structures depending on the direction.

 ### 3.5.0